You are in:

 Mobile Bravia Engine

-The Mobile Bravia Engine is a type of screen technology from Sony that has just started appearing on its mobile phones.
-It’s actually used on its Bravia TV’s so you might have seen the technology in action before and it’s designed to produce a crisper and more detailed picture than usual in HD quality at 1080p.
-The Sony Ericsson arc, neo and pro all come with this fancy feature.
+The Mobile Bravia Engine is a type of screen technology from Sony started using a couple of years ago on its smartphones – it’s actually used on its Bravia TV’s so you might have seen the technology in action before.
+It’s designed to produce a much more detailed picture than usual in HD quality at 1080p.

 Some smartphones and tablets now have the ability to do more than one thing at once thanks to fancy processors and complex operating system technology.
 This is known as multitasking.
 In a nutshell, a device can ‘multitask’ because these two pieces of tech give it enough power and brains to be able to run a web browser, apps and other stuff, all at the same time.
 Make sure you close any apps you’re not using as this drain your battery life.